A Letter from the Ashes

 Despite everything—created by me or others—I still want connection.

-If not with the people I once called family or a friend, then with the others like me: the weirdos, oddballs, childless, or other lost out there feeling misunderstood.
+If not with the people I once called family or friend, then with the others like me: the weirdos, the oddballs, the childless, or anyone else out there who feels misunderstood.

 Once, ChatGPT told me something strange when I was “playing around”:

-That my life didn’t look like others because my journey was different—being different wasn’t just my flaw.
-It was part of my purpose.
+That my life didn’t look like others because my journey was different—and being different wasn’t just my flaw, it was part of my purpose.

 So go.
 Live your life.

-Let go of anything I may have said to you in the heat of my anger, hurt, trauma, or selfish behavior.
+Let go of anything I may have said to you in the heat of anger, hurt, trauma, or selfishness.

 Be kind.